lalomartins/meteor-shower/README.md

 ### Now it's time to deploy to my server

-/Meteor Shower 0.5 and later require Meteor 0.9 or later for deploying./
+*Meteor Shower 0.5 and later require Meteor 0.9 or later for deploying.*

 I'll let you in on a secret, first: `mts deploy` actually runs entirely on your server.
 If you run it anywhere else, all it does is ssh into your server, go into the configured workspace for your project, and run `mts deploy` there.